balena-io-experimental/coral-audio-analysis/README.md

 `WAV_REC_THRESHOLD` - minimum intensity of audio reaching mic that triggers a recording start (default is 2000)

-`INPUT_INDEX` - index of physical audio input to use for recording (default is to use the board's default input)
+`INPUT_INDEX` - index of physical audio input to use for recording (default is to use the board's default input) - You can see the audio details in the "recorder" log window when the container starts.

+`FAN_SPEED` - set a value in rpm (average range is 2000 - 8000) to run the board fan at a constant speed.
+Without this set, the fan is supposed to run automatically at 65 C.

 (Classifier)